 If you are already enrolled in the retiree health care plan sponsored by the Ohio Police & Fire Pension Fund (OP&F), you will need to enroll in a new health care plan for 2019.
 Aon's Retiree Health Exchange is available to help you with these decisions.
-You can do so during the annual Open Enrollment Period, Nov.
-1 - Dec.
-15, 2018.
+You can do so during your Special Enrollment Period, May 1 - June 15, 2019, for coverage that begins July 1, 2019.